The Perfect Getaway: A foodie tour of New Orleans

 Dining at Cafe du Monde is a quintessential New Orleans experience.
 Be forewarned, however, this famed eatery has earned its reputation.
 The crowds start early, so head over before 9 a.m. to beat the lines.
 It's open 24 hours, seven days a week, so the famous beignets — served in orders of three — are always hot and ready when you are.

 Once you’ve had your morning fill of coffee and beignet, walk along the Mississippi River and see the steamboats, before making your way to the neighboring Central Business District.
 Julia Street is where most of the city’s independent art galleries are, or head to the World War II Museum, one of New Orleans’ many world-class attractions.
-Oh, and if you happen to be back in this area around happy hour, make sure to stop in at Drago’s Seafood Restaurant for some of its famed charbroiled oysters.
+Oh, and if you happen to be back in this area around happy hour, make sure to stop in at Drago’s Seafood Restaurant at Hilton New Orleans Riverside for some of its famed charbroiled oysters.

 Afternoon

 Donald Link is one of the region’s most admired chefs, and Cochon is one of his signature restaurants.
-For lunch, try Cajun delicacies from boudin or andouille to alligator, oysters or rabbit and dumplings — not to worry, they also have tempting vegetarian options.
+For lunch, try Cajun delicacies from boudin or andouille to alligator, oysters or rabbit, and dumplings — not to worry, they also have tempting vegetarian options.

 From here, it’s only a short walk to the streetcar line.
 Streetcars are one of New Orleans’ most recognizable features, and you can ride uptown for just $1.25.
 It’s secretly one of the best tours in the city, and you can sit back and see the beautiful mansions and university campuses go past as you ride up and down St. Charles Avenue.
 Hop off to browse the galleries and boutiques on Magazine Street for an added dose of culture.